elithracing/yamsLog/README.md

 * client-backend: This is the common backend, which is the general implementation of the display device.
 It is written in Java.

+* clients:
-* tablet-client: The first, and currently only frontend at this writing.
+  * android: The first, and currently only frontend at this writing.
 It is written in Java for Android.

-* iphone-client: A stand-alone iPhone client (doesn't use the client-backend).
+* ios: A stand-alone iPhone client (doesn't use the client-backend).
 (Upcoming)

 * documents: Contains documents such as Licensing and architecture